 Planning and Permits

 Before you build any kennels, you will need to check with your local council to find out whether you will require any permits.
 Permits can relate to the construction of buildings and sheds, but can also relate to the ‘use’ of the land and the number of greyhounds you plan to keep.
-GRV has Advisory & Support Officers who can assist you with your dealings with Council if necessary – contact our Member Services Team on (03) 8329 1100.
+GRV has Advisory & Support Officers who can assist you with your dealings with Council if necessary – contact our Racing Services Team on (03) 8329 1100.

 There are different types of ‘permits’ that you may require to house or train greyhounds at your property.
 Permits are granted by your local council or shire, not by Greyhound Racing Victoria.
 Although the Planning Act provides some consistency across Victoria, every one of the 79 councils across the state can (and does) have their own set of rules that can override the Act.